einbahnstrasse/Goldford-ENT3320/index.markdown

 8. <a href="#sched">General Schedule of Topics</a>

 <a id="contact"></a>
-### I. Contact Information
+### I. Essential Course + Contact Information

+**Course Number:** ENT3320
+**Semester:** Spring 2022
+**Section:** OL60 (26409)
+**Location + Time:** Tuesdays 11:30-2:00 + 2:30-5:30 [ONLINE]

+**Professor:** Louis Goldford
+**Email: <a href="mailto:LGoldford@citytech.cuny.edu">LGoldford@citytech.cuny.edu</a>

+**Office Hours:** by appointment, scheduled via Calendly: [https://calendly.com/LouisGoldford](https://calendly.com/LouisGoldford){:target="_blank"}
+**Office Location:** Zoom (scheduled through the Calendly link above) **Course Slack:** [http://goldford-ent3320-s22.slack.com/](http://goldford-ent3320-s22.slack.com/){:target="_blank"}
+**Course Website:** [https://einbahnstrasse.github.io/Goldford-ENT3320/](https://einbahnstrasse.github.io/Goldford-ENT3320/){:target="_blank"}

 **Location + Time:** Mondays + Wednesdays 6:00-8:30 PM V103A
 **Professor:** Louis Goldford
 **Email:** <a href="mailto:LGoldford@citytech.cuny.edu">LGoldford@citytech.cuny.edu</a>
-**Office Hours:** by appointment
+**Office Hours:** by appointment (scheduled at the Calendly link above)
-**Office Location:** V203
+**Office Location:** Zoom (scheduled through the Calendly link above)
 **Course Website:** <a href="https://einbahnstrasse.github.io/Goldford-ENT3320/">https://einbahnstrasse.github.io/Goldford-ENT3320/</a>
-**Course Slack:** <a href="http://goldford-ent3320.slack.com/">http://goldford-ent3320.slack.com/</a>
+**Course Slack:** <a href="http://goldford-ent3320-s22.slack.com/">http://goldford-ent3320-s22.slack.com/</a>

 * * *

 <a id="descr"></a>
 ### II.
 Course Description
-In this technical production course, students will collaborate on a team to create an immersive VR environment with interactive sound and music.
-Our goal will be an expressive VR experience with interactive audio rather than simply a game with fixed sound files.
+In this course, students will create an immersive VR environment with interactive sound and music.
+Our goal will be an expressive VR experience with musical and sonic events that change depending on user interaction and movement — rather than simply a game with fixed sound files that are periodically triggered.
 Emphasis will be on sound and music within VR, and not sound that merely accompanies a visual world.
-We’ll consider excerpts from film and periodic readings to better understand the role sound plays in any audio-visual experience.
-Our soundtracks will become vital components of the virtual experience, and as such we’ll be using tools for real-time music generation alongside those that allow us to shape recorded and environmental sounds, etc.
+We’ll consider excerpts from film to better understand the role sound plays in an audio-visual experience.
+Our soundtracks will become vital components of the virtual experience we build, and as such, we’ll be using tools for real-time music generation alongside those that allow us to shape recorded and environmental sounds, etc.

-The theme for this semester’s project will be `MEMORY`.
+The theme for this semester’s project will be memory.
 Together we’ll develop a narrative around how a person’s daily activities can be interrupted and shaped by their memories and their dreams.
 To do this, we’ll be embedding a real-time music and sound synthesis program called RTcmix inside Unity.
-We’ll briefly visit the concepts of spatialization and physical modeling synthesis using the programs Spat and Modalys.
+Briefly, we will also consider digital audio spatialization and other synthesis techniques using the program MaxMSP.

+This course will be taught entirely online.
+Students participating at home will need access on their computers to MaxMSP, Unity, a reliable text editor (e.g. VS Code, Atom, etc.), GitHub, and Google Drive accounts accessible through CityTech email addresses.
+Occasional libraries may be installed together in class.
+A pair of headphones is highly recommended.

 * * *

 <a id="goals"></a>
 ### III.
 Course Goals
 _To create an immersive VR experience with algorithmically-generated audio and music while:_
-* Introducing students to the RTcmix sound synthesis programming language
+1. Introducing students to the RTcmix sound synthesis programming language
-* Refining students’ workflow/workspace in MaxMSP, especially as related to the development of polyphonic synthesizers and in composing scheduled sequences of music and audio
+2. Refining students’ workflow/workspace in MaxMSP, especially as related to the development of polyphonic synthesizers and in composing scheduled sequences of music and audio
-* Adding new libraries for synthesis and spatialization to students’ creative “toolkits”
-* Embedding RTcmix within Unity; to import composed/sculpted sound into a gaming engine
+3. Embedding RTcmix within Unity; to import composed/sculpted sound into a gaming engine.
-* Storyboarding and designing a narrative around a central theme

 * * *